Ossifier/PygamePlatformerEngine/README.md

 A simple 2D platformer engine written in Python/Pygame.
 Contains some simple souls-like elements such as stamina handling for flavor, but this logic may be removed in a future branch.

 ## TO DO:
+1. Fix level layout ecoupling when jumping while scrolling in the y axis.
-1. Implement delta-time frame interpolation to the game.
+2. Implement delta-time frame interpolation to the game.
 This will be a big project.
-2. Fix state-switching bug when player is jumping between ceiling/floor (rapid player_state flipping).
+3. Fix state-switching bug when player is jumping between ceiling/floor (rapid player_state flipping).
-3. Finish player character spritesheet so development can proceed.
+4. Finish player character spritesheet so development can proceed.
-4. Create art for the game.
+5. Create art for the game.
-5. Begin planning zones, level transitions, and maps.
+6. Begin planning zones, level transitions, and maps.

 ## IN PROGRESS:
 1. Complete comments for new code/functions.